 Acquired Brain Injury Ireland has committed to engaging and supporting brain injury research and building the brain injury research community in Ireland in its Strategic Plan 2019-2024.
 As part of our growth and development we have set out our research priorities for the next number of years.
 We want to play a much more active role in determining the research we support and setting the research agenda.

 In setting out our research priorities, the following four priority themes have been agreed:

 - Theme 1: Effective rehabilitation;

 - Theme 2: Access to brain injury services and the rehabilitation pathway;

 - Theme 3: The impact of brain injury;

 - Theme 4: The facts and figures.

-Brain Injury Research in Ireland: Promoting Innovation, creativity and growth
+Brain Injury Research Seminar 2020: Promoting Innovation, creativity and growth

 Research Statement and Ethics